nialwrt/AW1K-NIALWRT-OTA-UPDATE/README.md

 ## Requirements

-- Arcadyan AW1000 device with OpenWrt/ImmortalWrt installed
+- Arcadyan AW1000 device
 - Internet access from the device
 - Basic shell usage

-## Quick Flash
+## Quick Installation

 Run this command directly on your OpenWrt/ImmortalWrt terminal: